earthservers/company-backend/README.md

 ## License

-The Revolt backend is generally licensed under the [GNU Affero General Public License v3.0](https://github.com/revoltchat/backend/blob/master/LICENSE).
+Company Backend is licensed under the [GNU Affero General Public License v3.0](LICENSE), the same license as the upstream [Revolt backend](https://github.com/revoltchat/backend) it is derived from.

 **Individual crates may supply their own licenses!**

+If you run a modified version of this code as a network service, AGPL §13 requires you to offer the corresponding source code to your users.

+## Credits

+This project is a continuation of the work done by the [Revolt](https://revolt.chat) team and contributors.
+We're grateful for the foundation they built.
+All Revolt copyright notices and attribution are preserved throughout the codebase.